jayoharedee/comp3123/lab/week-02/async.md

 If you wish to fully perform two or more jobs in parallel, you must use await Promise.all([job1(), job2()]), as shown in the parallel example.

+# What the heck is the event loop?
 [![What the heck is the event loop?](https://img.youtube.com/vi/8aGhZQkoFbQ/0.jpg)](https://www.youtube.com/watch?v=8aGhZQkoFbQ)